dtao/spectacular/README.md

 }
 ```

-The goal of Spectacular (*note to self: name is pretty weak; think about changing*) is to establish a conventional system whereby we can use JSDoc to parse the `@examples` annotation and automatically generate:
+The goal of Spectacular is to establish a system of conventions whereby we can use JSDoc to parse the `@examples` annotation and automatically generate:

 - documentation (duh)
 - specs, which will be *a part of* the documentation (e.g., you view it in a browser, you can see the specs passing/failing right there)